PRK in Houston

 Recovery After PRK Eye Surgery

 Immediately after PRK eye surgery in Houston, your surgeon will have you rest.
 Before you leave, your eye will be covered by a contact lens for comfort.
 Once this step is completed, you are free to go home with a designated driver.
-Your doctor will prescribe eye drops to help the eye heal faster, and they may also prescribe pain medicine if needed.
+Your doctor will prescribe eye drops to help the eye heal faster, and they may also prescribe pain medication if needed.

 While removing the outer layer of the cornea doesn’t make the outcome of the PRK procedure any different from the outcome LASIK, it does increase recovery time.
 During the LASIK procedure, the corneal flap is simply put back into place; after PRK, the epithelial cells that covered the surface of your eye require a few extra recovery days to regenerate.

-Within a few days after PRK your contact lens will be removed at your post operative appointment.
+Within a few days after PRK your contact lens will be removed at your post-operative appointment.
 While the recovery from PRK eye surgery may seem long, patients agree the benefits are more than worth it.

 Benefits of PRK eye surgery